Remeao Hutton

 Hutton spent several years in Walsall's academy before being released while still a schoolboy.
 He played for Sutton Coldfield Town's under-21 team, and joined Hednesford Town's academy as part of his college course.
 He made a few first-team appearances in the Northern Premier League, played in the Midland League while on loan at Walsall Wood, and attracted the attention of EFL Championship club Birmingham City.

 After a lengthy trial, Hutton signed a one-year professional contract, which was twice extended.
 He spent the 2019–20 season on loan at Yeovil Town of the National League, where he was a first-team regular as they reached the play-offs.
 He made his Football League debut while on loan at League Two club Stevenage in 2020.
 He was released by Birmingham at the end of the 2020–21 season, spent the next season with Barrow, and joined a third League Two club, Swindon Town, in July 2022.
+He then transferred to another League Two club, Gillingham, in January 2024.

 Life and career

 Early life and career

 Hutton was born in 1998 in Walsall, West Midlands.
-He was a member of Walsall F.C.'s academy from the age of eight to about fifteen when he was released.
+He was a member of Walsall's academy from the age of eight to about fifteen when he was released.
 He played for teams including Sutton Coldfield Town's under-21s, and worked in a restaurant and as a sports coach at a gym.
 As part of his course in sports performance and excellence at Sutton Coldfield College, he joined Hednesford Town's academy.
 Hutton made his first-team debut for Hednesford in the Northern Premier League Premier Division on 31 October 2016; with his team leading Sutton Coldfield Town 4–1, he came on as a 79th-minute substitute, playing alongside Cohen Bramall, who was soon to join Arsenal.
 He then spent time on loan at Midland League clubs Walsall Wood, where he made four league appearances and scored in the Midland League Cup on his debut, and Heather St John's, from where he was recalled only days after joining to make his first start for Hednesford.
 He went on to make ten appearances for Hednesford, eight of which were in league competition.